apache/apisix/docs/en/latest/discovery/kubernetes.md

 ## How To Use

-kubernetes service discovery both support single-cluster and multi-cluster mode, \
+Kubernetes service discovery both support single-cluster and multi-cluster mode, \
-applicable to the case where the service is distributed in a single or multiple kubernetes clusters.
+applicable to the case where the service is distributed in a single or multiple Kubernetes clusters.

 ### Single-Cluster Mode Configuration

-A detailed configuration for single-cluster mode kubernetes service discovery is as follows:
+A detailed configuration for single-cluster mode Kubernetes service discovery is as follows:

 ```yaml
 discovery: